GovReady/govready-q/README.md

 Both git methods have an optional `path` field which lets you choose a directory _within_ the git repository to scan for module YAML files.

-After making changes to `module-repos`, run `python3 manage.py load_modules` to pull the modules from the module repositories into the database.
+After making changes to Module Sources, run `python3 manage.py load_modules` to pull the modules from the sources into the database.

 # Testing and Generating Screenshots